Wilhelm II: Accession

 Kaiser Wilhelm I died in Berlin on 9 March 1888, and Prince Wilhelm's father ascended the throne as Frederick III.
 He was already experiencing an incurable throat cancer and spent all 99 days of his reign fighting the disease before dying.
 On 15 June of that same year, his 29-year-old son succeeded him as German Emperor and King of Prussia.

 Although in his youth he had been a great admirer of Otto von Bismarck, Wilhelm's characteristic impatience soon brought him into conflict with the "Iron Chancellor", the dominant figure in the foundation of his empire.
 The new Emperor opposed Bismarck's careful foreign policy, preferring vigorous and rapid expansion to protect Germany's "place in the sun".
-Furthermore, the young Emperor had come to the throne determined to rule as well as reign, unlike his grandfather.
-While the letter of the imperial constitution vested executive power in the emperor, Wilhelm I had been content to leave day-to-day administration to Bismarck.
+Furthermore, the young Emperor had come to the throne, unlike his grandfather, determined to rule as well as reign.
+While the imperial constitution vested executive power in the monarch, Wilhelm I had been content to leave day-to-day administration to Bismarck.
 Early conflicts between Wilhelm II and his chancellor soon poisoned the relationship between the two men.
-Bismarck believed that Wilhelm was a lightweight who could be dominated, and he showed scant respect for Wilhelm's policies in the late 1880s.
-The final split between monarch and statesman occurred soon after an attempt by Bismarck to implement a far-reaching anti-Socialist law in early 1890.
+Bismarck had believed that Wilhelm was a lightweight who could be dominated, and he showed escalating disrespect for Wilhelm's favored policy objectives in the late 1880s.
+The final split between monarch and statesman occurred soon after an attempt by Bismarck to implement far-reaching anti-Socialist laws in early 1890.